Connecticut College Collection Development Policy

 Monetary gifts to the library provide an important source of revenue to supplement the annual materials allocation from the College.
 The library encourages such gifts and acknowledges them upon notification of receipt.
 Library staff will mark print books purchased with gift funds with a bookplate that indicates the source of the gift and/or a memorial message.

 Shain Library’s print and electronic collection will be continually re-evaluated in order to maximize usefulness and relevance to the College’s teaching and research needs.
 Provisions for serials de-acquisitioning are outlined above.
 Collection staff, in conjunction with liaison librarians, will also regularly assess the collection in order to maintain its vitality and relevance.
-If and when a deselection project occurs, librarians will consult with relevant faculty members and the faculty members on the Information Services Committee.
+If and when a deselection project occurs, librarians will consult with relevant faculty members, the faculty members on the Information Services Committee, and (when appropriate) the faculty at large.

 Criteria for deselection include: